tyoeer/Chaoshead/README.md

 ## Contributing is easy

-There's always data that needs collecting, which just involves editing some stuff in Levelhead, and looking at it in Chaoshead to get the internal IDs and stuff.
+There's always data that needs collecting, usually about how something behaves in Levelhead.
+If you need to look at the raw representation in the file, you can enable the `misc.editor.showRawNumbers` setting so they will be displayed in Chaoshead.
 There's also still parts that need to be reverse engineered in which case the Hex Inspector is your friend.
+You can look at [the issues with the reverse engineering label](https://github.com/tyoeer/Chaoshead/labels/reverse%20engineering) for the more interesting/useful things.
+Data collection stuff also has that label.

 Though if you want to help program this thing, that's also possible.

-In any case, try looking at the Trello (linked above) for the things that still need to be done.

 A basic overview of the code architecture/what goes where can be found in [design.md](design.md)

 ### Data collecting tips

-\#1D is the hex for the top-right position in a 30 by 30 level.
+\#1D is the hexadecimal value for the top-right position in a 30 by 30 level.

-When CH crashes because of an invalid property save-format, it outputs the hex of the sub-entry.
+When CH crashes because of an invalid property save-format, it prints the bytes (in hexadecimal) of the sub-entry to the console.
 Just looks how many bytes there are before the first position to see which save-format it is.

+### Type annotations

+Works towards adding type annotations as used by [sumneko's language server (and VSCode extension)](https://github.com/sumneko/lua-language-server) is tracked in [issue 85](https://github.com/tyoeer/Chaoshead/issues/85).

 ### Debugging